SoftupTechnologies/AngelBot/README.md

 This is work in progress. 🤖

 ### API calls:
 `
-POST /api/v1/changelog
+GET /api/v1/changelog
 `
-to store a new changelog
+to get all changelogs

 `
-GET /api/v1/changelog
+POST /api/v1/changelog content=''
 `
-to get all changelogs
+to store a new changelog

 `
-GET /api/v1/exampleBugfixes
+GET /api/v1/category_changes category=''
 `
-to get bugfixes
+to get the all changes from a category including the version for each e.g. 'BUG FIXES'

 `
 POST /api/v1/init